 - Marketing manager

-Attracting customers to a new project is a difficult task.
-You can try to find your own way or cooperate with a marketing manager who already knows the lifehacks in the industry.
+Attracting customers to a new project is difficult.
+You can try to find your own way or work with a marketing manager who already knows the industry.

-This position is optional and depends on the type of app you’re creating.
-If it is content-critical, it’s best to outsource the creation of text to a wordsmith with a relevant background.
+Your need for a copywriter will depend on the type of app you’re creating.
+If it’s based around content, it’s best to outsource content creation to a wordsmith with a relevant background.

-The work of these professionals cost different rates.
-Here’s what you can count on:
+The work of these professionals costs different amounts.
+Here’s what you can expect:

-Every case is specific.
-Maybe you are a designer yourself and have already prepared your business plan.
-Then all you need is proper app development and testing.
+Every case is unique.
+Maybe you’re a designer yourself and have already prepared your business plan, so all you need is proper app development and testing.

-Or you may be completely new to the sphere, but devoted to creating an awesome web app.
-Then you probably need all of the mentioned professionals on your team.
-Of course, the cost may vary.
+Or maybe you’re completely new to the sphere but devoted to creating an awesome web app.
+In that case, you probably need all of the mentioned professionals on your team.
+Of course, the costs may vary.

 How much does a landing page cost?

-Let’s start with a simple landing page, which is usually used an MVP.
-To be exact, you launch a landing page describing your future service and collect sign-ups until your web platform is in development.
+Let’s start with a simple landing page, which is usually used as an MVP.
+You can launch a landing page describing your planned service and collect sign-ups while your web platform is in development.

 Low-cost solution: from $2,000

-Development of a SaaS app is quite hard to estimate as it completely depends on the functionality of the app.
+The cost of developing a SaaS app is hard to estimate, as it completely depends on the app’s functionality.

-When you want to move your traditional on-premises software service to a software-as-a-service (SaaS) business model, there’s not much work to be done.
-You have the ready design and app logic that need to be adjusted to the new approach.
+When you want to move your traditional on-premises software to a software as a service (SaaS) business model, there’s not much work to be done.
+You already have the design and app logic and just need to adjust them to the new approach.
 You also have your customer base.
-In this case, the transfer to the SaaS model may cost you $8,000 or more.
+In this case, transferring to a SaaS model may cost $8,000 and up.

-If you’re working on a SaaS product from scratch, the numbers are higher.
-You have to hire the whole team, begin with market analysis, and develop the app’s interface and functionality.
-The prices may vary between $35,000 for a SaaS MVP and $100,000 or more for a full-feature application.
+If you’re building a SaaS product from scratch, the numbers will be higher.
+You’ll have to hire a whole team, begin with market analysis, and develop the app’s interface and functionality.
+The cost may vary between $35,000 for a SaaS MVP and $100,000 or more for a full-featured application.

-The complexity of a web-based ERP app depends on the number of departments that will be using it.
-This fact affects the price as well.
+The complexity of a web-based enterprise resource planning (ERP) app depends on the number of departments that will be using it.
+This affects the price as well.

 An ERP minimum viable product (MVP) that covers the basic needs of one department can cost between $15,000 and $50,000.

-When it comes to the price of an ERP system, there’s actually no limit.
-You can count on a price tag of $80,000 to $150,000 for a medium-sized company, but it can actually go far beyond a million dollars if you have to manage an enterprise with thousands of employees, multiple offices across the globe and dozens of departments.
+But when it comes to the price of an ERP system, there’s virtually no limit.
+You can count on a price tag of $80,000 to $150,000 for a medium-sized company, but it can actually go far beyond a million dollars if you have to manage an enterprise with thousands of employees, multiple offices across the globe, and dozens of departments.

-All marketplaces have similar functionality, so the price difference is not as huge.
+All marketplaces have similar functionality, so the price range is not as wide as for other types of apps.
 However, there are still a lot of things to consider.

 A marketplace web app will cost you between $25,000 for an MVP (design included) and $50,000 for an app like Etsy.

-There are too many factors that affect the price of a web app.
-When striving to save money, you may be in danger.
+Many factors affect the price of a web app, and striving to save money may be dangerous.

-If the app cost offered by a vendor is lower than you expected or much different from other candidates’ estimations, don’t hurry to sign the contract.
-It’s better to ask for a detailed estimation.
+If the app development estimate offered by a vendor is lower than you expected or much different from other candidates’ estimates, don’t hurry to sign a contract.
+It’s better to ask for a detailed estimate.

-Unfair contractors tend not to include support, bug fixing, project management, etc. in the initial price and then attack you with invoices for these additional services.
-The end price may be much higher than you were ready to pay.
+Сontractors tend not to include support, bug fixes, project management, and other necessary services in the initial estimate and then attack you with invoices.
+If this happens, the final price may be much higher than you were ready to pay.

-So don’t hesitate to ask for a detailed estimation when it comes to web app development.
-This small step may save you much time, money, and mental health.
+So don’t hesitate to ask for a detailed estimate when it comes to web app development.
+This small step may save you much time, money, and nerves.

-Send us the details of your project and we will have your estimation ready in the shortest time!Contact us
+Send us the details of your project and we’ll have your estimate ready shortly!Get a quote